Cong ideology alive, vibrant but overshadowed by BJP: Rahul | Politics

 - India

-Congress leader Rahul Gandhi on Friday said his party's ideology is like a ''beautiful jewel'' with an unending power inside it, but it has been overshadowed by the BJP and maintained Hindu and Hindutva are different concepts.
+Congress leader Rahul Gandhi on Friday said his party's ideology is like a ''beautiful jewel'' with an unending power inside it, but has been overshadowed by the BJP, and maintained Hinduism and Hindutva are different concepts.

-If crystalized, the Congress ideology which is alive and vibrant will envelop that of the BJP-RSS, he said and emphasized strengthening his party's ideas within the organization and spreading them across the country.
+If crystalized, the Congress ideology which is alive and vibrant will envelope that of the BJP-RSS, he said and emphasised on strengthening his party's ideas within the organisation and spreading them across the country.

-Gandhi was addressing online a four-day 'AICC orientation program' organized at Sevagram Ashram in Wardha.
-Congress representatives from across the states are participating in the program.
+Gandhi was addressing online a four-day 'AICC orientation programme' organised at Sevagram Ashram in Wardha.
+Congress representatives from across the states are participating in the programme.

+His remarks came amid a controversy over Congress leader Salman Khurshid's book on Ayodhya - specifically two lines comparing ''Hindutva'' with radical Islamist terror groups.

 Gandhi observed that Hindutva and Hinduism are two different concepts.